 Away from all this, I went home for Ugadi last Wednesday only to see a cow missing in our farm.
 The drought situation in Tamil Nadu is such that if there were no rains in Chithirai, forget farming, many farmers will have little water to drink.
 When I asked my mother about the missing cow, she said she had no choice but to sell it.
 It probably went for slaughter, I said.
 She looked at me.
 How else would you save the calves and other cows in the farm, she asked.

-It’s a question to which Yogi Adityanath himself may not have an answer.
+Yogi Adityanath himself may not have an answer that question.